Do I need to Avoid Dairy After Prostate Cancer?

 Dairy foods don't need to be avoided.
 For people who are eating well and maintaining their weight, a balanced approach might include:

-If you are struggling with appetite or weight loss, priorities may be different.
-In those situations, maintaining your weight and getting enough in becomes the focus, and higher-energy options can be helpful.
+If you are struggling with appetite or weight loss, your nutritional priorities may be different.
+In those situations, maintaining your weight and getting enough nourishment often become the focus, and higher-energy options can be helpful.

 If you choose to reduce or avoid dairy, that’s fine.
 You can meet your nutritional needs in other ways.
 This is here to support you if you’re including dairy but feeling unsure about it.